Romina-x/GameProject/README.md

 | Attack          | Left Mouse Button       | Button West                  |

+## 📝 How to Run in the Unity Editor
+1. Download the latest version of the Unity Hub
+2. Clone this repository, and open the FinalProject folder in the Unity Editor.

+### System Requirements:
+Unity Hub system requirements:
+OS: Windows 7 SP1+, 8, 10, 64-bit versions only; Mac OS X 10.13+; Ubuntu 16.04, 18.04, and CentOS 7.
+GPU:Graphics card with DX10 (shader model 4.0) capabilities.

+## How to Share Your Feedback
+You can report any bugs you find here: ➡️ **[Bug Report Form](https://docs.google.com/forms/d/1C2DCYjMNWSjHBqWtp8T-Iw0YDlmQlC47mu9CCe_cVSs/edit)**

+---

-## Code
+## Directory Structure and Code Documentation

-You can find the full project documentation in [Link Text](Documents/HtmlDocumentation/index.html)
+You can find the full project documentation in [Documents/HtmlDocumentation/index.html](Documents/HtmlDocumentation/index.html)